parmaja/d-sard/README.md

     }

     (~AnyObject).{
-      num = 10; <- theis a member of the object you can use it }
+      num = 10; <- this a member of the object you can use it }